 The faculty that directs the Human Services program has created a program that honors an interdisciplinary focus as well as a grounding in human development and promoting wellness.
-The core requirements include courses in theories, research, and methods fundamental to helping others.
-A practicum and internship are added for field experiences leading directly to professional training and employment.
-The remaining degree requirements are met by choosing from an array of courses with specializations commonly encountered in human services.
-The Human Development
+The core requirements include courses in theories, research, and methods fundamental to helping others including work with diverse populations.
+Direct experience in the field is offered throughout the program including practicum and internship courses designed to integrate learning with real-world experience.
+These opportunities lead directly to professional training and employment.
+The remaining degree requirements are met by choosing from guided electives and a minor that complements the interests of the students and the core curriculum.
+Note that with specific elective courses and internship placement, the B. S. in Human Services leads to the academic preparation for

-focuses on assisting children and their families to encourage optimum development of children facing challenging experiences particularly related to healthcare and hospitalization.
+The Child Life Specialist focuses on assisting children (toddlers through adolescents) and their families to encourage optimum development of children facing challenging experiences particularly related to healthcare and hospitalization.

 Interested in the Human Services field but want to know more?
 Check out our page What is Human Services?